 Would Murphy have beaten Andrews if Andrews had not withdrawn?
 We'll never know.
 Andrews has now been nominated for the Tony three times -- for My Fair Lady, Camelot and Victor/Victoria -- and lost all three times.

+Hosted by Nathan Lane, the show was tight, classy and one minute under the stringent two-hour limit set by CBS-TV, which broadcast the awards.
+Lane made one of the few references to Andrews when he swept onto the stage in the show's early minutes wearing an approximation of the gown Andrews wears in the finale of Victor/Victoria.
 Though Rent was named Best Musical, there was none of the expected sweep for the Pulitzer-winning alternative-rock musical about downtown New York artists struggling to keep their love -- and themselves -- alive.
 Rent won four Tonys: Best Musical, Best Score (Jonathan Larson), Best Book (Jonathan Larson) and Best Featured Actor in a Musical (Wilson Jermaine Heredia).

 In his Tony speech, Heredia hailed the future of Broadway, and indeed the awards tended to go to up-and-coming artists.
 Both the main contenders for Best Musical originated Off-Broadway, were created by young artists and were full of young performers.